-Yes, you can create built-in modules containing functions, variables, exceptions and even new types in C. This is explained in the document Extending and Embedding the Python Interpreter (in Extending and Embedding Python).
+Yes, you can create built-in modules containing functions, variables, exceptions and even new types in C. This is explained in the document extending-index.

 Most intermediate or advanced Python books will also cover this topic.

 5.2 Can I create my own functions in C++?